atlaschiew/build-bitcoin-php-mysql/README.md

 5. if `handleRequest(...)` return with non-empty `$response` array, then TCP server will write the response back to the client request it.

 ### Block Generation

+1. New block only allow be produced by miner.
+So open up `miner/mining.php` and the trick play is in it.
+2. `getBlockTemplate` RPC command is trigger to get next block template.